jnhthomp/ClassNotes/React/Course/17-PracticeProjectAddHttpAndForms.md

 We also added a form with validation

 There are a bunch of other changes and improvements we could use but this is to just practice the core concepts from previous sections

+___
+## 225. Module Resources
+You may want to compare your code to mine (e.g. to find + fix errors).

+For that, you find multiple code snapshots for this module here in this Github repository: https://github.com/academind/react-complete-guide-code/tree/17-practice-food-order-http-forms

+Usage instructions can be found on the page that link is leading to.

+Simply pick one of the snapshots in the /code folder - the subfolder names are chosen such that they are easy to match against lecture names in this course section.

+You also find section slides (if available) in that Github repository.

+<h3><center>---Section 17 Complete---</center></h3>